 As I mentioned earlier, I am in the middle of a move – a major transition.
 Sitting at my computer, amongst loads of boxes, makes it more difficult to feel organized.
 Transitions of any kind are chaotic.
 Whether it’s a divorce, loss of a loved one, a move, a major shift in your business, or becoming an empty nester, change feeds disorganization.
 Remember transitions are temporary and eventually you will come out on the other side.
 Do your best to practice a lot of extra self-care during these times and give yourself a little break if you are feeling disorganized.
 Better organization will be coming around the corner soon enough.

 As you can tell from all these tips, organization is a function of so many factors – your mind, your emotions, your physical space, your operations, and your life.
 Fixing any one of these areas can make a tremendous impact on your level of organization.
-As you grow into a super organized entrepreneur, your business growth will follow.
+As you grow into a super-organized entrepreneur, your business growth will follow.
 But always remember, with growth comes change.
-Organizing is a lifelong process that needs to shift as you and your business grows.
+Organizing is a lifelong process that needs to shift as you and your business grow.

 15 Ways to Become a Super Organized Small Business Owner